kirbs-btw/shuffle.ai/README.md

 The project uses a milvus vectordatabase setup with the [e5-small](https://huggingface.co/intfloat/multilingual-e5-small) embedding model to create the vector representation.

 ### Ingestion
+Data ingestion will be possible with the api...
+By now the ingestion takes place with a Notebook in the song_data folder.

 ## Data